 The last myth we want to talk about is the fact that keeping chickens is a lot of work.
 Although it is true that chickens wake up and need to be let out at the crack of dawn, there are a few things that you can do to save yourself a lot of time and work.
 Chickens need access to fresh food and water daily, and this can be time and energy-consuming.
 By investing in a large waterer and chicken feeder, you won’t have to feed and water them as often.
 Run-Chicken has an indoor feeder that can hold up to 20 lbs of food–that’s enough to feed 10 chickens for almost a week.

-Another way you can save time and energy when keeping chickens is by investing in a Run-Chicken automatic chicken coop door.
-These automatic chicken coop doors can be controlled via a timer or light sensor, which will open at dawn or at a set time.
-This will eliminate the need to wake up early to let the chickens out.
-It also closes on its own, either at sunset or at a pre-set time.
-You won’t have to worry about being around to close them in the coop at night.
-Run-Chicken’s automatic chicken coop doors are made of sturdy aluminum, so you can sleep easy knowing your chickens are safe and secure.
-Raising chickens may seem like a lot of work, but there are many ways that you can automate your chores to make it easy and fun.
+Another way to save time and energy is using a Run-Chicken automatic chicken coop door.
+These doors can be controlled by a timer or light sensor.
+They open automatically at dawn or a set time.
+This eliminates the need to wake up early to let chickens out.
+The doors close on their own at sunset or a pre-set time.
+You won’t need to be present to secure the chickens at night.
+Run-Chicken doors are made of sturdy aluminum for safety and durability.
+Raising chickens may seem like work, but automation makes chores easier and more enjoyable.

 Shop for Run-Chicken door and get 10% OFF with this code: RC10OFF.